karagullemehmet/CAN-Based-Digital-Twin-of-Electric-Vehicle-ECU-System/README.md

 ## 🧠 Control Algorithm

-The PID controller parameters are tuned using the **Ziegler–Nichols method**, achieving stable tracking with minimal overshoot and settling time.
+The PID controller parameters are tuned using the **Ziegler–Nichols method**